fluescher/blog.florianluescher.ch/_posts/2017-08-17-reinforcement-learning.md

     - Machine Learning
 ---

 Reinforcement Learning is a hot topic right now.
 Especially after the successes of [AlphaGo][AlphaGo] and it's extensive media coverage.
 But reinforcement learning is capable of much more than playing computer games, even though the [videos](https://youtu.be/L4KBBAwF_bE) are awesome to watch.
-Different companies are investing heavily into resarch of the field.
+Different companies are investing heavily into research of the field.

 ### What is Reinforcement Learning?